Take advantage of the efficiency and individualized pacing that competency-based learning models allow without losing community and collaboration.

 - Self-assigned tasks: Students can create and self-assign activities that are then integrated into their calendars.
 Creating and completing self-assigned tasks helps students explore material, manage their time, and direct their own learning path.

 - Digital Library: Expand and diversify the content students can explore with various online resources in the Digital Library.
-These can include other courses within your district or organization, as well as open educational resources (OER) from sources like OpenEd and Khan Academy.
+These can include other courses within your district or organization, as well as open educational resources (OER) from sources like OpenEd.

 - Dynamic scheduling: While self-pacing is a main component of competency-based learning, that doesn't mean students should be left without any guidance.
 Buzz's calendar tool uses the number and weight of activities in a course, the time range allowed to complete the course, and any organizational blackout dates (like holidays) to generate deadlines and a suggested pace.
 Students don't have to be held to this schedule; it just gives them more information they can use in guiding their path.